Infilonic/OOP-for-Scrap-Mechanic/README.md

 +-- preview.jpg
 ```

-After you've selected an appropriate folder copied the files in your mod, you have to load the SyntaxConstructor in your code.
-In order to do that, your main script files, which get called by Scrap Mechanic, have to load in the `InitSyntaxConstructor.lua` file once by running `dofile("InitSyntaxConstructur.lua")`.
+After you've selected an appropriate folder and copied the files in your mod, you have to load the SyntaxConstructor in your code.
+In order to do that, your main script files, which gets called by Scrap Mechanic, has to load in the `InitSyntaxConstructor.lua` file once by running `dofile("InitSyntaxConstructur.lua")`.

-Depending on the path, where your script file is saved, you have to navigate accordingly to the path, where `InitSyntaxConstructor.lua` is saved.
+Depending on the path where your script file is saved, you have to navigate accordingly to the path where `InitSyntaxConstructor.lua` is saved.

 After you've successfully loaded the `InitSyntaxConstructor.lua` file, you can start writing your classes.

 In order for Scrap Mechanic to use those classes, the classes have first to be compiled.
-After that, you also need to prepare some global variables of your classes.
+You also need to prepare some global variables for your classes.
 The global variables are nothing else than concrete instances of your classes.
-Scrap Mechanic uses its own `class()` function to make these variables callable and to create a new instance for each shape you create in your world.
+Scrap Mechanic uses its own `class()` function to make these variables callable and to creates a new instance for each shape you create in your world.

 The SyntaxConstructor object provides a function to compile and create callable global variables automatically for you.

-After you've wrote all your classes and loaded them all with the `dofile(filename)` function, you can run the following functions to make them accessible for Scrap Mechanic:
+After you've written and loaded all your classes with the `dofile(filename)` function, you can call the following functions to make them accessible for Scrap Mechanic:
 - `syntaxConstructor.compiler:compile()`
 - `syntaxConstructor:initSMObjects()`

 Be advised, that these functions have to be called at the end of all other calls and operations that all of your other scripts run.
 Read the chapter "Best practices" in order to get a picture of how to create your mods with this syntax extension.

 # Best Practices
-This section discusses the best practices of how to use the syntax extension library in combination with Scrap Mechanic mod development.
+This section discusses the best practices on how to use the syntax extension library in combination with Scrap Mechanic mod development.

-This part requires, that you're already familiar with creating modifications for Scrap Mechanic, and that you know, how to create scripted parts / tools and so on.
+This part requires that you're already familiar with the process of creating modifications for Scrap Mechanic, and that you know, how to create scripted parts / tools.

 If you're not familiar with the creation process of a Scrap Mechanic mod, have a look at the following ressources:
 - [Scrap Mechanic Wiki (Modding)](https://scrapmechanic.gamepedia.com/Modding)